 Start light and add weight gradually to allow your lower back time to adapt.

-Most people will tell you to keep your back straight and your chest out throughout the cable row exercise.
-That’s known as the straight-back cable row.
+Most people will tell you to keep your back straight and your chest out throughout the seated cable row exercise.
+That’s known as the straight-back seated cable row.
 It’s a different exercise, which doesn’t dynamically work your erector spinae (spinal erectors).
-The exercise described above (the cable row) does dynamically work your spinal erectors.
+The exercise described above does dynamically work your spinal erectors.